Ze-sys/free_book_downloaders/README.md

 # free_book_downloaders

-Two scripts are provided to help download the free books Springer provided free of charge during the COVID-19 lockdown.
+Two scripts are provided to help download the free books Springer provided during the COVID-19 lockdown.
 Thanks Springer.

-#download_springer
+# download_springer

 The script "download_springer"  downloads over 350 pdf books directly into path ~/Download/Springer_Books/ on a Linux machine.
 It should work fine on a windows machine with minor adjustments.
 However, there are probably easier alternatives for windows os users.